Best & Worst Days to Fly for the Holidays – Thanksgiving & Christmas 2023

 It depends since Christmas is on a different day each year.
 Shoot for at least a few days before Christmas Eve.

-Avoid the day before Christmas Eve.
+Avoid the two days before Christmas Eve.

 It depends since Christmas is on a different day each year.
 Shoot for at least a few days after Christmas.